AK-MCH-EPI/DataLinkageR/README.md

 About the files:

+IMPORTANT: I suggest downloading the html and RLink_code documents to start with.
+If you choose to clone or download the package you'll have to update the paths for the files used as I updated the code to run from the GitHub URL.

 RLinkCityMatCH.html is the presentation given.
 Download it to view it.

 RLink_code.R is the R code used for the example.
 Download it to run the R code.